-PUSHBUTTONS: The five numbered pushbuttons let you return to your favorite stations.
-You can set up to 15 stations (five AM, five FM1 and five FM2).
-Just:
+The six numbered pushbuttons let you return to your favorite stations.
+You can set up to 18 stations (six AM, six FM1 and six FM2) by performing the following steps:

 - 1. Turn the radio on.

-- 2. Press AM-FM to select the band.
+- 2. Press AM FM to select the band.

-- Tune in the desired station.
+- 3. Tune in the desired station.

-- 4. Press TONE to select the equalization that best suits the type of station selected.
-(This function is not available on the Bose radio.)
+- 4. Press AUTO TONE to choose the bass and treble equalization that best suits the type of station you are listening to.

-- 5. Press and hold one of the five numbered buttons.
-The sound will mute.
-When it returns, release the button.
-Whenever you press that numbered button, the station you set will return and the tone that you selected will also be automatically selected for that button.
-(The tone will not automatically return on the Bose radio.)
+- 5. Press and hold one of the six numbered pushbuttons.
+The radio will produce one beep.
+Whenever you press that numbered pushbutton, the station you set will return and the bass and treble equalization that you selected will also be automatically selected for that pushbutton.

 - 6. Repeat the steps for each pushbutton.